WATCH NOW: Indy FedEx massacre prompts reactions of sadness, determination from state leaders

 It has no force of law, but the resolution's supporters said a clear statement of their position is necessary to combat what they see as a federal government hostile to an individual right to keep and bear arms.

-At the same time, Senate President Rod Bray, R-Martinville, earlier this month derailed a House-approved proposal, House Bill 1369, that would have allowed Hoosiers 18 and older to carry handguns in public without being required to obtain a state license.
+The resolution was adopted after Senate President Rod Bray, R-Martinsville, derailed a House-approved proposal, House Bill 1369, that would have allowed Hoosiers 18 and older to carry handguns in public without being required to obtain a state license.

+State Sen. Eddie Melton, D-Gary, said he remains determined to act against gun violence, even as his prayers are "with those who are mourning this tragic and senseless loss of life."

+"We must do more as a country to break away from this violent cycle that has become the norm," Melton said.
+"Our communities deserve safety and peace of mind — we can't keep waking up to mass shootings announcements.
+We must act on gun safety legislation and put an end to this violent cycle."

 This story will be updated.
 Check back at nwi.com for updates to this story.